piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/sqlite.md

 ![!!DataSourceSQLiteLarge.png](/img/common/DataSourceSQLiteLarge.png)
 		</td>
 		<td>
-{{ en.RDM }} &apos;s SQLite data source is ideal for single user and stand-alone situations.
+{{ en.RDM }} 's SQLite data source is ideal for single user and stand-alone situations.
 More powerful and more flexible than the XML file format, it also supports a few of the Advanced Data Source options like Logs and Attachments.
 		</td>
 	</tr>
 </table>